-If you have a question for me, would like to purchase some of my imagery, or just want to drop me a note to say hello, please email me GNAT at LIVE dot COM.
+If you have a question for me or just want to drop me a note to say hello, please email me GNAT at LIVE dot COM.

 Thanks again for stopping by.